vibhabellutagi19/persona-prompt/README.md

-## Chai of thought's prompting - Hitesh Choudary Persona
+## Chain of thought with Persona prompting

 ## Prerequisites
 1. Python 3.12.6 or higher